Craddock Dufty

 In 1919, aged 19, Dufty made his debut for Auckland, starring in the regions 37-13 defence of the Northern Union Cup against Hawke's Bay.
-His performance earned him selection for the New Zealand squad that played against the first tour of Australia.
+His performance earned him selection during the 1919 Kangaroo tour of New Zealand for the New Zealand national rugby league team that hosted matches against the Australia national rugby league team for their first tour.

 In 1922, he toured Australia with the New Zealand Māori side.
 He played in five inter-island games for the North Island, his last being in 1930.

 In 1922 and in 1924, he played for both Auckland and Auckland Province.
 In 1922, his appearances were against the touring New South Wales team, while in 1924 his appearances were against the touring Great Britain Lions.
 He was part of the disastrous 1926-27 New Zealand tour of Great Britain, which resulted in several forwards going on strike and receiving life bans.

 The NZ team to tour England and Wales with Craddock Dufty, second row from the bottom in the centre (21).

 Dufty 4th from the left in the back row of the champion Newton side of 1927.

 In 1928, he again played the touring Lions, representing both Auckland City and Auckland Province, as well as New Zealand.

 Dufty on the outside supporting Hec Brisbane in the 3rd test against England in 1928 in Christchurch.